 He was the filmmaker in residence at the Hyattsville Library in Maryland from 1/15 to 9/15.

-To rent or buy the Film From Chance to Deal distributed by The Film-Makers’ Cooperative, New York go here
+To rent or buy the Films: From Chance to Deal, River Thoughts, and Scenes from 10 Walks distributed by The Film-Makers’ Cooperative, New York go here

 For screenings, curating, or speaking engagements send a message to: